top of page

 • Millions dread opening post from creditors, highlighting ongoing financial anxiety.

-Meanwhile workplace research points to a silent productivity crisis, with financial worries distracting workers, driving stress and contributing to absence and disengagement at work.
+Meanwhile, workplace research points to a silent productivity crisis, with financial worries distracting workers, driving stress and contributing to absence and disengagement at work.

 The impact on the workforce is unmistakable.
 Survey data shows: